“Never be a prisoner of your past. It was just a lesson, not a life sentence.” Unknown

 He refused to speak with her after his initial complaint and hired an attorney to fire her.
 She did not understand why he would not speak with her.

 Her broker advised her that sometimes it is better to let a client go that does not want to work with you.
-So reluctantly, she cancelled the listing.
+So reluctantly, she canceled the listing.

 Buyer Who Ends Up Buying Home with Another Agent